ChaseBianchi/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+Match the current URL without rendering a Route.
 1. How would you explain form validation to someone who has never programmed before?
+Form validation is a way to have some guard rails on user inputs, which will also keep our data tidy and usable.
 1. In 1-2 sentences, define end to end testing.
+Testing an application from beginning to end, replicating user interaction.

 ## Instructions